victor99pekk/functional_programming/README.md

 ---

-## 1. Interpreter for a Small Imperative Language
+## 1. Interpreter for an Imperative Language

 In this project, I implemented a parser and interpreter for a custom, simplified imperative language using **Haskell**.
 The interpreter evaluates arithmetic expressions, handles variable assignments, and supports basic control flow constructs like `if-then-else` and `while` loops.